ThomasGysemans/Ganko/README.md

 });
 ```

-You can bind events to elements within the template.
+You can bind events to elements within a template.
 Consider a simple "Counter" template:

 ```html
 @name Counter